Next: Generic Functions, Previous: C Compiler, Up: C [Contents][Index]

 This macro is obsolescent, as it assumes the use of particular source

 files.
-New programs should use Gnulib’s fnmatch-posix
+New programs should use Gnulib’s fnmatch-posix module,

 which provides this macro along with the source files.
 See Gnulib.